-In Denielle Elliott’s essay, View of Neurological Disturbances and Time Travel, she talks about her personal experience with mild anomic aphasia.
-Mostly invisible to outsiders, it is like a never-ending game of hang-man for those with injured minds.Instead of practicing vigilant memory keeping or feeling embarrassed, Elliott encourages a playful approach to time stuck between words and suggests time travel.
-Situated in 26 or less, I am thinking about what time travel and play mean for me, my ABI community, and those outside it.
+In Denielle Elliott’s essay, View of Neurological Disturbances and Time Travel, she talks about her personal experience with anomic aphasia.
+Mostly invisible to outsiders, it is like a never-ending game of hang-man for those with injured minds.Instead of practicing vigilant memory keeping or feeling embarrassed, Elliott encourages a playful approach to time stuck between words.
+Situated in 26 or less, I am thinking about what play means for me, my acquired brain injury community, and those outside it.